timvanderzee/biophysical-muscle-model/README.md

 - To test the model for other types of experimental conditions, go to [biophysical-muscle-model/Test](https://github.com/timvanderzee/biophysical-muscle-model/tree/main/Test).
 - To re-fit the model parameters, go to [biophysical-muscle-model/Fitting](https://github.com/timvanderzee/biophysical-muscle-model/tree/main/Fitting).

-## Before you start: set up your local paths
-Please edit `get_paths.m` and specify:
-- `githubfolder`: always required, should contain this repository (cloned or downloaded)
-- `outputfolder`: only required if you are looking to reproduce model time-series.
-- `datafolder`: only required if you are looking to reproduce data time-series.

 ## Contact
 If you have any questions regarding this repository, please contact me at tim.vanderzee@kuleuven.be